 CBD can be derived from hemp or marijuana plants.
 For some people, the differences between the two can be confusing.
 In short, hemp plants generally contain more CBD, while marijuana plants contain more tetrahydrocannabinol (THC).

 The word “cannabis” is often used to replace “marijuana,” a term with a history of racist associations.

 However, “marijuana” is still legally defined as cannabis that contains more than 0.3 percent THC content by dry weight, while “hemp” refers to cannabis with less than 0.3% THC, so for the sake of clarity, this article will use the words “marijuana” and “hemp.”

-The confusion surrounding hemp CBD vs. cannabis CBD relates to the plant’s classification, name, and makeup.
+The confusion surrounding hemp CBD vs. marijuana CBD relates to the plant’s classification, name, and makeup.

-Basically, hemp plants contain more CBD, and cannabis plants contain more tetrahydrocannabinol (THC), a compound that causes the ‘high’ that people associate with cannabis use.
+Basically, hemp plants generally contain more CBD, and marijuana plants contain more THC, a compound that causes the “high” that people associate with marijuana use.

-Keep reading to learn more about the differences between hemp CBD and cannabis CBD.
+Keep reading to learn more about the differences between hemp CBD and marijuana CBD.

 Although scientific studies have not confirmed CBD’s usefulness for all these conditions, available evidence suggests that CBD works with the endocannabinoid system, which is a signaling network.